sflavelle/writing/Shorts and One-Shots/Better The Jevil You Know.md

 Kris raises an eyebrow.
 Then he turns to Ralsei, who is approaching him.

 "Kris, may I please have the key?" the goat monster asks.
+"I'd like to check something."
 With another glance at you, Kris nods and pulls a key from seemingly nowhere.

 Ralsei takes the key, unlocks the cell door that has suddenly appeared between you, and steps in.
 You can do nothing but watch, as the three filter into the room, Blue Motherfucker deciding to stay back.